IBM-Cloud/health-blockchain/API.md

 | GET    | /api/account/challenges/summary | a summary of the user challenges
 | POST   | /api/account/challenges/accept/:marketChallengeId | subscribe to a challenge found in the market

+Sample challenges ([seed/challenges.json](./seed/challenges.json)) linked to the sample users are injected during startup if the *challenges* database is empty.

 ## User Workouts

 Implemented in [routes/account/workouts.js](./routes/account/workouts.js)